Where to Donate Books in Melbourne

 Embrace Education

-- Pick up from you
+- They accept: Pick-up from you

-- They accept VCE study guides, textbooks no older than three years, stationery
+- They accept: VCE study guides, textbooks no older than three years, stationery

 - Website: Embrace Education